oVirt/ovirt-site/source/unit-testing-utilities/mockconfigrule.html.md

 # Mock Config Rule

 `MockConfigRule` is JUnit `@Rule` that handles mocking of the Config class.
-This removes the need of PowerMoclomg `Config`, and considerably speeds up the test.
+This removes the need of PowerMocking `Config`, and considerably speeds up the test.

 ## Creating the Rule